sushrutkr/AeTHERON/README.md

 # Coupled FSI Training

-This repository contains the implementation of a coupled Fluid-Structure Interaction (FSI) model using Graph Neural Operators (GNO).
+This repository contains the implementation of a Attention-based Time-conditioned Heterogeneous gRaph Neural OperatOr for flow-structure iNteraction(AeTHERON) simulations.
 The project focuses on preprocessing simulation data, training a neural FSI model, and verifying its performance.

 ## Project Structure
 - `src/`: Source code